 - Online standards, policies and legislation for websites

-- Archiving Web Resources: Guidelines for Keeping Records of Web-based Activity in the Commonwealth Government, National Archives of Australia
+- Archiving Web Resources: Guidelines for Keeping Records of Web-based Activity in the Commonwealth Government (128 KB), National Archives of Australia

 - NARA Guidance on Managing Web Records, National Archives and Records Administration

-- Keeping web records, State Archives & Records Authority of New South Wales
+- How do I manage web recordkeeping in local government?, State Archives & Records NSW

-- Guideline 15: Recordkeeping Strategies for Websites and Web pages, Tasmanian Archive + Heritage Office
+- Guideline 15: Recordkeeping Strategies for Websites and Web pages (276 KB), Tasmanian Archive & Heritage Office

-- Web archiving and web continuity guidance, The National Archives UK.
+- Guidance for website managers, The National Archives UK.